etirouthier/keras_dna/docs/continuous.md

                       normalization_mode=['max', 'perctrim'])
 ```

-**Warning :** note that some normalization values are obtained by subsampling the data for memory and time purpose.
+**Warning :** note that some normalization parameters are obtained by subsampling the data for memory and time purpose.

-## Overlapping of sequence
+## Overlapping of sequences

-In the case of a seq2seq model the keyword `overlapping` anables to keep all the data available (i.e with overlapping targets) or to keep only the data with non overlapping targets.
+In the case of a seq2seq model the keyword `overlapping` enables to generate either all the data available (i.e with overlapping targets) or to generate only the data with non overlapping targets.

 ```python
 from keras_dna import Generator